-School Meals are provided by Manchester Fayre.
-Please click HERE to visit their website.
-There is lots of useful information contained in their website.
-There is also the Policy on Medical Diets in Schools, which we would recommend you read if you have a child who has to be on a special diet.
+School Meals are provided by Totally Local.
 During the school year there will be a number of ‘themed’ meal day, when children who are normally on packed lunches will be invited to take part in these meals.
 You will be informed by letter when these days are taking place.

-School Meals cost £2.30 per day which amounts to £11.50 per week.
-Parents/Carers may make payment via the website www.parentpay.com.
-If you do not already have a log in please speak to Mrs Wain in the School office.
+School Meals cost £2.55 per day which amounts to £12.75 per week.
+Parents/Carers must book and pay for meals in advance via the website www.parentpay.com.
+If you do not already have a log in please contact the School office.

-Please note any one paying in advance will be automatically credited if your child is off on any day.
+Please note when paying in advance will be automatically credited if your child is off on any day.

 Currently, all children in Reception, Year 1 and Year 2 are entitled to free school meals.